ea4k/klogserver/README.md

 It can be used as a backup for your log during normal operations or contests.

-Today it supports QSO data coming from WSJT-X and N1MM but ther programs sending data will be added.
+Today it supports QSO data coming from WSJT-X and N1MM but other programs sending data will be added.

 The objective of KLogServer is to provide a free software that runs in Linux, macOS and Windows.